knetikcloud/knetikcloud-javascript-client/docs/StoreApi.md

 List and search store items

 If called without permission STORE_ADMIN the only items marked displayable, whose start and end date are null or appropriate to the current date, and whose geo policy allows the caller&#39;s country will be returned.
-Similarly skus will be filtered, possibly resulting in an item returned with no skus the user can purchase. br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; ANY
+Similarly skus will be filtered, possibly resulting in an item returned with no skus the user can purchase. br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; ANY&lt;br /&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; NONE

 ### Example
 ```javascript